HeyThatsViv/Predicting-Depression/README.md

 ## Repository Structure

 - <b>README.md:</b> The top level README for reviewers of this project
-- <b>main_notebook.ipynb:</b> narritive documentation of analysis in jupyter notebook
+- <b>first_notebook.ipynb:</b> Beginning narrative documentation of analysis in jupyter notebook up through the data cleaning stages
+- <b>second_notebook.ipynb:</b> Continuation of the narriative documentation that begins after data cleaning at the explore stage of the project
 - <b>PredictingDepressionSlides.pdf:</b> PDF version of project presentation slides
 - <b>Images folder:</b> Contains main visuals for the project
-- <b>CSVFiles folder:</b> Contains saved CSV files of the cleaned data created in the main_notebook
+- <b>CSVFiles folder:</b> Contains saved CSV files of the cleaned data created in the first_notebook
-- <b>project_functions folder:</b> Contains the custom functions written for use in the main_notebook
+- <b>project_functions folder:</b> Contains the custom functions written for use in the first_notebook and second_notebook